 When the student and advisor agree that the thesis is complete, a final examination will be held by the advisory committee at a time acceptable to all committee members.
-To initiate the examination process, the student must inform the Student Services Office, which will prepare a Request for Appointment of Examining Committee (Graduate School Form 8).
-Form 8, which specifies the date, time and place of the exam, must be signed by the advisor and the Head of the School of Nuclear Engineering and must be submitted to the Graduate School at least two weeks prior to the date of the examination.
+To initiate the examination process, the student must inform the Student Services Office.
+The student will submit a (Graduate School Form 8).
+Form 8 through MyPurdue, which specifies the date, time and place of the exam, must be signed by the advisor and the Head of the School of Nuclear Engineering and must be submitted to the Graduate School at least two weeks prior to the date of the examination.
 At this time the student should also schedule a final deposit appointment with the Graduate School.

 A final thesis draft copy of "original" quality, suitable for publication must be distributed to the examining committee a minimum of 14 days prior to the scheduled final examination.
 A thesis delivered less than 14 days prior to the scheduled final examination may not be accepted.
-Prior to the final examination, the Student Services Office will provide the advisor with the Assessment Rubrics for each committee member.
+Prior to the final examination.

 The final examination is scheduled for 2 hours.
 The student will make a formal presentation of about 45 minutes on his or her thesis.
-Anyone is welcome to attend the presentation, and typically those present but not on the examining committee will have an opportunity to ask questions during first hour.
-The second hour of the examination is a closed door examination with only the student and examining committee present.
+Anyone is welcome to attend the presentation, and typically those present will have an opportunity to ask questions during first hour.
+The second hour of the examination is a closed-door examination with only the student and examining committee present.
 The committee may ask questions about the thesis research and any related Nuclear Engineering concepts.

-Upon successful completion of the final examination, the members of the examining committee will submit completed and signed rubric on thesis examination rubric and approve online the Report of Master's Examining Committee (previously known as Graduate School Form 7) and the advisor will complete online the Thesis Acceptance Form (previously known as Graduate School Form 9).
-This report form is forwarded to the Student Services Office which will then secure the additional required signatures before sending the form to the Graduate School.
+Upon successful completion of the final examination, the members of the examining committee will approve online the Report of Master's Examining Committee (previously known as Graduate School Form 7) and the advisor will complete online the Thesis Acceptance Form (previously known as Graduate School Form 9).
+This report is submitted electronically to secure the additional required signatures before being routed to the Graduate School.